lszzy/FWDebug/README.md

 Execute `carthage update` and copy `FWDebug.framework` to the project.

 ## Changelog
+Version 1.10.0:

+	* Refactor the project architecture and use pod dependencies to introduce third-party libraries
+	* Optimize the NSLog log function of the filtering system

 Version 1.9.0:

 	* Added WKWebView request packet capture function